 A CELEBRATION OF SUSTAINABILITY: In a large room, the looms are weaving, and they produce pastel-colored fabric destined for a cruise ship in the Mediterranean.
 In another room where the radio is on, a group of women each sit with fabrics in front of them, removing nubs and knots with scissors and tweezers - before the fabric goes on to the final check where the last faults are removed.

 - The fact that the left over material will get a new life has been a pet project for me since I started in GU four years ago.
 Our fabrics are very durable and have a long life, and the textile left-overs form the basis for good and durable design - even in Norwegian wool, "says Ragnhild Nordhagen, 37, who works with product development and design.

-In recent years, together with interior designer Anemone Wille-Våge, she has designed and developed a hotel and cruise collection consisting of 65 textiles, as well as developed new fabrics with furniture designers Anderssen & Voll.
+In recent years, together with interior designer Anemone Wille-Våge, she has designed and developed a hotel and cruise collection consisting of 12 designs and 72 colours, as well as developed new fabrics with furniture designers Anderssen & Voll.

 - We have some high quality left over material, in beautiful colors, from different parts of the production process.
 Raw selvage cut-offs for example, have been sent to textile designer, Salem van der Swaagh in Berlin, who makes wonderful carpets and pillows with them.
 While bunad fabric that have been milled too much, or fabrics with small defects, are sent to schools for use in projects, or ultimately the fabric is burned, says Nordhagen.

 FAMILY run.
 It is 1950s and the most fun thing the young Ragnvald Svarstad knows is to play in the wool at the factory of his grandfather.
 To the great frustration of the different department managers - because the labels disappear during this play.